2009–10 Tottenham Hotspur F.C. season: August

 Tottenham began the 2009–10 season with their first home start in five years against Liverpool.
-Spurs took the lead before half-time with a thunderbolt effort from unlikely goalscorer Benoît Assou-Ekotto.
+Spurs took the lead before half-time with a thunderbolt effort from unlikely goal scorer Benoît Assou-Ekotto.
 Liverpool equalised in the second half thanks to a penalty from Steven Gerrard but Tottenham won all three points with a header from Sébastien Bassong on his debut.
 Tottenham followed up on the Liverpool win with a 5–1 thrashing of Hull City at the KC Stadium.
 Spurs moved in front in just ten minutes with a strike from Jermain Defoe, followed soon after by Wilson Palacios, who scored his first league goal in English football to give Spurs a two-goal cushion.
 Further goals from Robbie Keane and another two Defoe goals – to earn his first hat-trick since 2004 – completed the scoring.

 Spurs then faced London rivals West Ham in a scrappy affair.
-West Ham took the lead through a Carlton Cole volley, however only minutes later, Cole mis-placed a pass directly into the path of Jermain Defoe to give Tottenham a way back into the game.
+West Ham took the lead through a Carlton Cole volley, however only minutes later, Cole misplaced a pass directly into the path of Jermain Defoe to give Tottenham a way back into the game.
 Spurs then took all three points when Aaron Lennon cut in from the right to slam the ball past Robert Green late in the game.
-Three wins out the first three games produced Tottenham's most successful start to a season since the double-winning team of 1961 and left them topping the table after the first three games of the season.
+Three wins out of the first three games produced Tottenham's most successful start to a season since the double-winning team of 1961 and left them topping the table after the first three games of the season.

-The League Cup then took centre stage as Tottenham took on Doncaster Rovers in the second round.
-Spurs eased their way to a 5–1 victory over their lower league counterparts, with Spurs having the added bonus of five different goal scorers; strikes from Tom Huddlestone, Jamie O'Hara, Peter Crouch, David Bentley and Roman Pavlyuchenko sealed the win and passage to the next round.
+The League Cup then took center stage as Tottenham took on Doncaster Rovers in the second round.
+Spurs eased their way to a 5–1 victory over their lower league opponents, with the additional bonus of five different goal scorers: strikes from Tom Huddlestone, Jamie O'Hara, Peter Crouch, David Bentley and Roman Pavlyuchenko sealed the win and passage to the next round.
 In the ensuing draw, it was announced that Tottenham would face Preston North End in the third round of the cup.

 Tottenham's final game of August was against newly promoted Birmingham City.
-Spurs battled their way to a 2–1 win, with Crouch scoring his first league goal for spurs before a Lee Bowyer tap in made the game 1–1.
+Spurs battled their way to a 2–1 win, with Crouch scoring his first league goal for the Spurs before a Lee Bowyer tap-in made the game 1–1.
 The match looked to be heading for a draw before Aaron Lennon scored the winner in the fifth minute of injury time.
-The game was marred for Spurs, however, as it was confirmed that influential midfielder Luka Modrić had suffered a fracture to his fibula, forcing him to miss a number of weeks in the season.
+The game was marred for Spurs, however, as it was confirmed that influential midfielder Luka Modrić had suffered a fracture to his fibula, forcing him to miss many weeks in the season.